$\mathcal{L}_1$Quad: $\mathcal{L}_1$ Adaptive Augmentation of Geometric Control for Agile Quadrotors with Performance Guarantees: Uncertainty Characterization

-Notice that both types of uncertainties, $\sigma_m(t,x(t))$ and $\sigma_{um}(t,x(t))$, are modeled as non-parametric uncertainties, i.e., they are not necessarily parameterized with a finite number of parameters~\cite{boyd1986note} (in the form of $\xi W(x)$ for $\xi$ being unknown parameters and $W(x)$ being known vector-valued nonlinear functions of $x$).
-Another important feature is that both uncertainties are time- and state-dependent, which applies to a broad class of uncertainties in practice.
+Notice that both types of uncertainties, $\sigma_m(t,x(t))$ and $\sigma_{um}(t,x(t))$, are modeled as non-parametric uncertainties, i.e., they are not necessarily parameterized with a finite number of parameters~\cite{boyd1986note} (in the form of $\xi^\top W(x)$ with $\xi \in \mathbb{R}^r$ being unknown parameters and $W(x) \in \mathbb{R}^r$ being known vector-valued nonlinear functions of $x$ forming a basis).
+Another important feature is that both uncertainties are nonlinearly dependent on time and state, which is the case for a broad class of uncertainties in practice.